joao-silva-d3v/Library/README.md

 ## Requirements
  - Microsoft SQL Server or other SQL client.
- - SQL Server Managment Studio or other similar.
+ - SQL Server Management Studio or other similar.